wp-plugins/sumome/Readme.txt

 The optional smart timing will automatically load the Aweber email subscription box when we think the reader is getting ready to leave.
 Much like Exit Monitor, we do this by monitoring mouse movements that determine exit intent.
 When the mouse moves toward the X to close your website, the popover will quickly ask for their email.
 (Note: This isn't a popup, so it won't interfere with closing the tab.)

-= Connect with major email providers =
+= Automatically Connect with major email providers =

 Our email list builder easily connects with all major email providers including Aweber, MailChimp, Constant Contact, GetResponse and Campaign Monitor.
 This means that if you use an email manager like MailChimp, your new subscribers can automatically subscribe to your list instantly.